flarum/cli/README.md

 Steps for generating templates from php stubs should use `src/steps/stubs/php-base`, where they just need to describe what stub file they use, which params they need, and a recommended namespace where the generated file should be placed.

-Steps for `infra` operations (copying over some portion of the default skeleton, for operations like adding/updating backend testing or TypeScript config) shouls use `src/steps/infra/base`, where all they need to indicate is a list of files from the boilerplate they copy over, and an object describing which JSON config keys should be copied from the boilerplate to the extension for various JSON files.

 ### Testing

 Most of this architecture was driven by TDD and BDD development, allowing for a highly decoupled system.